 SGI Documentation & Datasheets - many of these are locked in servers that require account access.
 Please download and reshare to avoid loss: Origin 350 Datasheet, Onyx Family Overview Datasheet, InfiniteReality4 Datasheet, Numalink White Paper, Next Generation Graphics Hardware Architecture Presentation & InfiniteReality - A Real-Time Graphics System Paper

-Web Archive - Onyx 350 Visualisation System begins and ends, after which it went to "Remarketed" pages.
-The last MIPS/SGI built graphics super computer did outlast the Onyx4 which was replaced by Itanium/Linux Prism range.
+Web Archive - Onyx 350 Visualisation System begins (April 2003) and ends (Nov 2005), after which it went to "Remarketed" pages.
+The last MIPS/SGI built graphics super computer did outlast the Onyx4 (July 2003 - Sept 2005) which was replaced by Itanium/Linux Prism range.

 HINV - Onyx 350 with InfiniteReality4